scriptnetwork/Node-Network-guide/README.md

-# This repository is deprecated and no longer maintained.
+# This repository is deprecated and is no longer maintained.

 Please go to: